 This is one of our concerns when it comes to the Uplift V2 desk.
 Upon the release of the button, the table should automatically stop moving.
 That’s not the case with the Uplift V2.
 There was still continuous motion even though the button was already released.
 So you better keep children away from the desk.
 And also be mindful of where you put your fingers.
 Maybe give it a few more times, then it would stop moving.

 On the other hand, we haven’t experienced that with the Fully Jarvis bamboo standing desk.

 Collision avoidance system

 Yes, both brands are equipped with this safety feature.
 The collision advanced system of Uplift V2 is quite more sensitive than version 1.
 And of course, the upgraded Uplift desk has lesser issues too.

-Jarvis bamboo standing desk and Uplift V2 both offer a 7 year warranty period.
+Jarvis bamboo standing desk offer 15 years warranty and Uplift V2 offers a 7 period.
 It’s clear that these two brands are really head to head in the competition.
 But if you want all goods, start the conversation chat with their customer support for the real deal!

 Jarvis bamboo vs Uplift V2 standing desk, which desk is for you?
 Well, we hope our comparison made you spot which of the two brands satisfies you need the most.
 And which one do you catch up, it’s on you!